grumpycoders/pcsx-redux/docs/lua.md

 end)
 ```

-The returned object will have a few methods attached to it:
+The returned breakpoint object will have a few methods attached to it:

 - `:disable()`
 - `:enable()`